 Where you might run into issues is on an individual level, where the agent is personally not aware of the high quality of log home construction, hasn’t been educated about the various differences and isn’t willing to learn them or to go out of his or her way to write a policy.

 I’ve heard many stories about people claiming they were “denied” coverage by an insurance company who then go to another independent agent and get insurance through the original company that supposedly wouldn’t cover them.
 Quite often it is the agent themselves who made the decision in order to avoid some paperwork.

 Log home insurance is available for your cabin – keep pressing for it and asking questions.
-Just like when hiring a contractor: check with three different coverage carriers to judge their level of experience and compare rates.
+Just like when hiring a contractor or subcontractors: check with three different coverage carriers to judge their level of experience and compare rates.
 You will find a knowledgeable agent willing to write your policy.

 There are several specific and unique issues that log home owners may encounter with regards to obtaining and pricing their log home insurance:

 Although researching and obtaining adequate log home insurance coverage for your cabin before it’s even bought or built may seem unnecessary, you’ll be happy to have it if the times comes that you need it.
 Think of it as an investment in your peace of mind.